UnseenWizzard/git_training/README.md

 `Rebase` is an incredibly powerful tool when you're working on your own development branch which is based on a shared branch, e.g. the _master_.

 Using rebase you can make sure that you frequently integrate the changes other people make and push to _master_, while keeping a clean linear history that allows you to do a `fast-forward merge` when it's time to get your work into the shared branch.

+Keeping a linear history also makes reading or looking at (try out `git log --graph` or take a look at the branch view of _GitHub_ or _GitLab_) commit logs much more useful than having a history littered with _merge commits_, usually just using the default text.

 ### Resolving conflicts